MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-how-to-allocate-resources.md

 ms.date: 09/08/2017
 ms.author: bholtorf
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 462400f4a404592ec8f63e6a5e47e45c2158b7ea
+ms.openlocfilehash: e975a945b878c39dc095e2e129a4ac0c02ee6c29
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---

-# <a name="how-to-allocate-resources"></a>How to: Allocate Resources
+# <a name="allocate-resources"></a>Allocate Resources
 The key element to service management is the people who supply service.
 You can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to assign the appropriate people to the appropriate jobs.
 Assignments can be based on service zones where the people are located or where the service occurs.
 In addition, you can group resources together when responding to service requests.
-For more information, see [How to: Set Up Resource Allocation](service-how-setup-resource-allocation.md).
+For more information, see [Set Up Resource Allocation](service-how-setup-resource-allocation.md).

 You can allocate resources, for example, technicians, by using the **Dispatch Board**, or from a service order.
 You can use resource availability to allocate resources to perform the service tasks in the orders or quotes.